 MIIS students may register for courses as soon as they receive their Andrew IDs and set up their Andrew accounts.
 It is also OK to wait until orientation if you are not sure how to register, or which courses you should take.

-Just wait.
+Please be patient.
 Most waitlists are cleared before the add/drop period every semester.
 Many courses are extremely popular (e.g., 10-601 Machine Learning) and you may not be able to take the course that semester.
 We recommend having a backup course planned just in case.

 MIIS: Advanced Study track (or MIIS-21) offers indepth degree in one of the following areas of concentration: